ibm-cloud-docs/openshift/openshift_worker_plan.md

 For more storage solutions, see [Planning highly available persistent storage](/docs/openshift?topic=openshift-storage_planning#storage_planning).

 **What SDS flavors can I order?**</br>
-Worker node flavors vary by cluster type, the zone where you want to create the cluster, and container platform.
+Worker node flavors vary by cluster type, the zone where you want to create the cluster, the container platform, and the infrastructure provider that you want to use.
 To see the flavors available in your zone, run `ibmcloud oc flavors --zone <zone>`.
 You can also review available [bare metal](#bm) or [VM](#vm) flavors.

 Choose a flavor with the right storage configuration to support your workload.
 Some flavors have a mix of the following disks and storage configurations.
 For example, some flavors might have a SATA primary disk with a raw SSD secondary disk.